rmsk2/minica/README.md

        revoke --ca <caname> --serial <serial number of cert to revoke>
        list --ca <caname>
        show --ca <caname> --serial <serial number of cert to show>
+       pwchange --ca <caname>
-       help The help command has no options
+       version The version command has no options help The help command has no options
 ```